nmathewson/walking-onions-wip/specs/08-tracking-relay-honesty.md

 today's consensus documents is to keep the network from grinding to a halt if the authorities fail to reach consensus for a few hours.
-But in practice, _if_ there is a consensus, then relays should have it within an hour or two-- they should not be falling a full day out of date.
+But in practice, _if_ there is a consensus, then relays should have it within an hour or two, so they should not be falling a full day out of date.

-Therefore we can potentially add a client behavior that, within N minutes after the client has seen seen any SNIP with timestamp `T`, the client should not accept any snip with timestamp earlier than `T-Delta`.
+Therefore we can potentially add a client behavior that, within N minutes after the client has seen any SNIP with timestamp `T`, the client should not accept any SNIP with timestamp earlier than `T - Delta`.

 Values for N and Delta are controlled by network parameters (`enforce-endive-dl-delay-after` and `allow-endive-dl-delay`